-What really makes the Bosch JS470E a #1 pick, though, is its performance.
-This saw glides through softer wood like it’s nothing, and cuts harder wood along smooth, accurate lines.
-The factory-installed blade is powerful enough that even an amateur can cut graceful curves into almost any stock.
+What makes the Bosch JS470E a #1 pick is its performance.
+This saw glides through softer wood like it’s nothing and cuts harder wood along smooth, accurate lines.
+The factory-installed blade is powerful enough for an amateur to cut graceful curves into almost any stock.

-With four orbital settings, you’ve got a huge degree of freedom to move this saw around.
-The only things we can find to complain about are the price and the lack of a laser guide.
-Despite this, we still think this is the best corded jigsaw on the market this year.
+With four orbital settings, you have considerable freedom to move this saw around.
+The only issues we can find to complain about are the price and the lack of a laser guide.
+Despite that, we still think this is the best overall corded jigsaw on the market this year.

 2. DeWalt DW317K Jigsaw – The Runner-up

-The DeWalt DW317K is a very well-built corded jigsaw that can often be gotten for a much better price than the Bosch JS470E.
-The only things keeping it back from the top spot are its slightly less powerful engine, and a few other drawbacks we’ll go over below.
+The DeWalt DW317K is a very well-built corded jigsaw that can often be purchased for a much better price than the Bosch JS470E.
+The only issues keeping it from the top spot are its slightly less powerful engine and a few other drawbacks we’ll go over below.

-Like the Bosch, the DeWalt DW317K’s motor can reach 3100 RPM without a load, but at only 5.5 amps of current, it won’t get up to quite the same speeds while you’re actually using it.
-Other than that, though, it’s hard to find fault with this jigsaw.
-Its variable-speed control is precise and user-friendly, its handle feels great in your hand, and its 0-45 degree bevel tilt adds a ton to its versatility.
+Like the Bosch, the DeWalt DW317K’s motor can reach 3,100 RPM without a load, but at only 5.5 amps of current, it won’t get up to quite the same speeds while you’re using it.
+Besides that, it’s hard to find fault with this jigsaw.
+Its variable-speed control is precise and user-friendly, its handle feels great in your hand, and its 0-45 degree bevel tilt adds to its versatility.

 Another feature we love is the blade clamp that allows for tool-free changes.
 If you don’t like the factory-installed blade (though you probably will), DeWalt makes it incredibly simple to change it out.
 It also comes with a handy carrying case.